 SkipSmasher – An online data service for private investigators, collection agencies, skip tracers, judgment enforcement professionals, repossession companies, bail bond agencies, government agencies, and others who need to locate hard-to-find persons.
 It is not available to the general public.

 US Department of State, Overseas Citizens Services – This service will help locate relatives or friends who are overseas when there is concern about their welfare or a need to notify them of emergencies at home.
-The Privacy Act requires that U.S. citizens over 18 provide a Privacy Act waiver before information about them is released to a third party.
+The Privacy Act requires that U.S. citizens over 18 provide a waiver before information about them is released to a third party.
 Persons in the United States may inquire about the welfare or whereabouts of U.S. citizens abroad by calling Overseas Citizens Services at 202/647-5225.
-If you want more information about locating persons of unknown whereabouts, you may call the National Contact Center toll-free at 1 (800) FED INFO, Monday through Friday, from 8 a.m. to 8 p.m. eastern time.
+If you want more information about locating persons of unknown whereabouts, call the National Contact Center toll-free at 1 (800) FED INFO, Monday through Friday, from 8 a.m. to 8 p.m.
+Eastern time.

 ZabaSearch – ZABASEARCH is a free people search and public Information search engine.